Daron Cruickshank: Bellator Fighting Championships

 On July 12, 2011, it was announced that Cruickshank signed a contract with Bellator Fighting Championships to fight on their upcoming Summer Series card on July 23.
 He was to fight Lithuanian fighter Sergej Juskevic but the fight was scrapped at the last minute.

 The Ultimate Fighter

-Cruickshank competed on The Ultimate Fighter: Live beginning in March, 2012.
+He competed on The Ultimate Fighter: Live, beginning in March, 2012.
 In the elimination fight, he defeated Drew Dober by unanimous decision to get into the TUF house.
 Cruickshank was selected third (sixth overall) by Urijah Faber to be part of his team.
-In the first fight on the show, Cruickshank was chosen to face James Vick of Team Cruz.
-Despite controlling much of the action in the opening round, Cruickshank was knocked out with a knee on a takedown attempt.
+In the first fight on the show, he was chosen to face James Vick of Team Cruz.
+Despite controlling much of the action in the opening round, he was knocked out with a knee on a takedown attempt.